 The holidays are filled with the warmth of love from family and friends, brilliant decorations, and an abundance of food and traditions.
 Many of us eagerly anticipate the traditional foods of the season while worrying about how to manage the numerous social events.
+And the 2020 holiday season will be a bit different, in a variety of ways.

 The stress of the holiday season combined with the abundance of seasonal foods, including desserts and treats, creates understandable challenges for eating in a way that honors our health and well-being.
 There are so many distractions—external and internal—that pull us away from the experience of just tasting and enjoying our food.
 The practice of mindful eating—returning to the moment, tasting and savoring, breathing and resting—can support us in this effort.